zjrohrbach/markdown-wkshts/Physics-Agenda.md

-Mon, May 16 / Tue, May 17
+Wed, May 18
 ===================

 Objectives
 ------------
-- Be able to describe and calculate *current*, *resistance*, and *voltage*.
 - Be able to explain what happens to current and resistance in a series and a parallel circuit.
+- Be able to calculate *equivalent resistance*.

 Agenda
 ---------